ArghyaChatterjee/image-inspector/README.md

 ```
 ---

-Here is the revised and corrected version of your text with the necessary changes to make it accurate for `mono8` images:

----

 ## Mono Image
 In a **Mono image**, the "image value" refers to the intensity of a pixel in the image.
 Each pixel is represented as a single grayscale value, indicating its brightness, where lower values correspond to darker pixels and higher values to brighter pixels.